rubiefawn/remedy/docs/rules/mana-fighting-and-magic.md

 - **Permanent Impairment:** One of your ability scores is permanently reduced by 1 (preferably an ability score that makes sense given the cause of the Near-Death Experience).
 - **Heroic Death:** Your determination allows you to take one more turn, after which you die, permanently.
 During this final turn, you gain a +10 bonus to all checks, and with permission from the Storyteller, may be able to accomplish some miraculous deed typically not handled or allowed by these rules.
-- **Take Your Chances:** Make a Fortitude check with a difficulty of 10 + the amount of wounds you have above your wound threshold.
+- **Take Your Chances:** Make a Fortitude check with a difficulty of 10 + the amount of wounds you have above your wound limit.
 On a success, you may choose any other Near-Death Experience.
 On a failure, you die, permanently.

 ### Attack Rolls